 Annual Pension Cost - Safety Plan - cost for PERS for fiscal year 2006-2007 was equal to the City's required and actual contributions which was determined as part of the June 30, 2004 actuarial valuation using the entry age actuarial cost method.
-The assumptions included in the June 30, 2004 actuarial valuation were: (a) 7.75% investment rate of return (net of administrative expenses), (b) 3.25% to 13.15% projected annual salary increases that vary by age, service and type of employment, and (c) 3.25% per year cost-of-living adjustments.
-Both (a) and (b) included an inflation component of 3.00%.
-The actuarial value of PERS assets was determined using techniques that smooth the effects of short-term volatility in the market value of investments.
+The assumptions included in the June 30, 2004 actuarial valuation were: (a) 7.75% investment rate of return (net of administrative expenses), (b) 3.25% to 13.15% projected annual salary increases that vary by age, service and type of employment, and (c) 3.25% to 13.15% value of PERS assets was determined using techniques that smooth the effects of short-term volatility in the market value of investments.
 Changes in unfunded liability/(excess assets) due to changes in actuarial methods or assumptions or changes in plan benefits are amortized over as a level percentage of pay over a closed 20 year period.
 Actuarial gains and losses are first offset against one another and then 6% of the net unamortized gain/loss is recognized.